KubaP/vscode-pink-candy/Styles.md

 - s: "xmlDocCommentAttributeQuotes" - `="...."`
 - s: "xmlDocCommentAttributeValue" - `...="..."`

-### Doc Text #ADB1C2 #636d83
+### Doc Text #565869 #b9bfca
 - s: "xmlDocCommentText"
+- tm: "comment.block.documentation.cs"

 ### Limitations
 - No way to differentiate base classes from inherited classes.
 - No way to colour booleans since they get overridden by the semantic "plainKeyword" token.
-- No way to colour character strings.
+- No distinction between character strings `''` and proper strings `""`.
 - No support for attributes.
 - No support for "unresolved" symbols.
 - No way to colour string interpolation delimiters.
 #### Textmate limitations
 - No support for enum members.
 - No support for constants.
-- No support for static functions, classes or fields.
+- No support for static functions or classes.
+- Syntax highlighting can get confused between object fields and namespace paths.
+- No distinction between parameters and local variables inside of function bodies.
 - No distinction between fields and properties.
 - No distinction between classes and inherited classes.